Emmy Noether: Death

-In April 1935 doctors discovered a tumor in Noether's pelvis.
+In April 1935, doctors discovered a tumor in Noether's pelvis.
 Worried about complications from surgery, they ordered two days of bed rest first.
 During the operation they discovered an ovarian cyst "the size of a large cantaloupe".
-Two smaller tumors in her uterus appeared to be benign and were not removed, to avoid prolonging surgery.
-For three days she appeared to convalesce normally, and she recovered quickly from a circulatory collapse on the fourth.
-On 14 April she fell unconscious, her temperature soared to 109 °F, and she died. "[I]t is not easy to say what had occurred in Dr. Noether", one of the physicians wrote.
+Two smaller tumors in her uterus appeared to be benign and were not removed to avoid prolonging surgery.
+For three days she appeared to convalesce normally, but on the fourth she suffered circulatory collapse, from which, however, she quickly recovered quickly.
+On 14 April, Noether fell unconscious, her temperature was found to have soared to 109 °F, and she died.

+"[I]t is not easy to say what had occurred in Dr. Noether", one of the physicians wrote.
 "It is possible that there was some form of unusual and virulent infection, which struck the base of the brain where the heat centers are supposed to be located."
+She was 53.

-A few days after Noether's death her friends and associates at Bryn Mawr held a small memorial service at College President Park's house.
-Hermann Weyl and Richard Brauer traveled from Princeton and spoke with Wheeler and Taussky about their departed colleague.
+A few days after Noether's death, her friends and associates at Bryn Mawr held a small memorial service at College President Park's house.
+Hermann Weyl and Richard Brauer both traveled from Princeton and delivered eulogies.
 In the months that followed, written tributes began to appear around the globe: Albert Einstein joined van der Waerden, Weyl, and Pavel Alexandrov in paying their respects.
-Her body was cremated and the ashes interred under the walkway around the cloisters of the M. Carey Thomas Library at Bryn Mawr.
+Her body was cremated and the ashes interred under the walkway around the cloisters of the Old Library at Bryn Mawr.

 Contributions to mathematics and physics

-Noether's work in abstract algebra and topology was influential in mathematics, while in physics, Noether's theorem has consequences for theoretical physics and dynamical systems.
-She showed an acute propensity for abstract thought, which allowed her to approach problems of mathematics in fresh and original ways.
+Noether's work in abstract algebra and topology was influential in mathematics, while Noether's theorem has widespread consequences for theoretical physics and dynamical systems.
+Noether showed an acute propensity for abstract thought, which allowed her to approach problems of mathematics in fresh and original ways.
 Her friend and colleague Hermann Weyl described her scholarly output in three epochs:

 In the first epoch (1907–1919), Noether dealt primarily with differential and algebraic invariants, beginning with her dissertation under Paul Gordan.
 Her mathematical horizons broadened, and her work became more general and abstract, as she became acquainted with the work of David Hilbert, through close interactions with a successor to Gordan, Ernst Sigismund Fischer.
-After moving to Göttingen in 1915, she produced her work for physics, the two Noether's theorems.
+Shortly after moving to Göttingen in 1915, she proved the two Noether's theorems, "one of the most important mathematical theorems ever proved in guiding the development of modern physics".

 In the second epoch (1920–1926), Noether devoted herself to developing the theory of mathematical rings.
 In the third epoch (1927–1935), Noether focused on noncommutative algebra, linear transformations, and commutative number fields.

-Although the results of Noether's first epoch were impressive and useful, her fame among mathematicians rests more on the groundbreaking work she did in her second and third epochs, as noted by Hermann Weyl and B.L. van der Waerden in their obituaries of her.
+The results of Noether's first epoch were impressive and useful, but her fame among mathematicians rests more on the groundbreaking work she did in her second and third epochs, as noted by Hermann Weyl and B. L. van der Waerden in their obituaries of her.